snotskie/ttrpg/md/index.md

 Include variety over the course of the campaign: What does the Attacker *want*?
 The character's motivations should drive the narrative, not just the game mechanics.

-You can treat Minor and Medium violent effects as ways the Attacker can get at what they want from the Defender in the scene, which is not always to just inflict injury on others.
+You may treat Minor and Medium violent effects as ways the Attacker can get at what they want from the Defender in the scene, which is not always to just inflict injury on others.

-And you can treat Major violent effects as representing going too far using violent means to get what one wants.
+And you may treat Major violent effects as representing going too far using violent means to get what one wants.

 When a character suffers a Major violent effect, it can be unsatisfying for them to be immediately incapacitated or, in the extreme, removed from the game.